avlas/formation-git/README.md

 # formation-git
-personal repository, nothing to see here
+personal repository exemple, nothing to see here